confluentinc/ccloud-sdk-go-v2/flink-gateway/v1alpha1/docs/StatementsSqlV1alpha1Api.md

 )

 func main() {
-    environmentId := "environmentId_example" // string | The unique identifier for the environment.
-    computePoolId := "fcp-00000" // string | Filter the results by exact match for spec.compute_pool_id. (optional)
+    orgId := TODO // string | The unique identifier for the organization. environmentId := "environmentId_example" // string | The unique identifier for the environment. computePoolId := "fcp-00000" // string | Filter the results by exact match for spec.compute_pool_id. (optional)
     pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)